Metalhead: Choosing the Right Metal for Your Diamond

 There’s Always Time for Blanche and The Gals

-A yellow gold ring is classic choice, let’s face it.
+A yellow gold ring is a classic choice, let’s face it.
 Nothing says timeless like a big fat solitaire diamond in a yellow gold setting.
-That said, there are times when you should run towards yellow gold, and time you should run far, far away (unless you love it then ignore everything I’m about to say and do ya thang).
+That said, there are times when you should run towards yellow gold, and times you should run far, far away (unless you love it then ignore everything I’m about to say and do ya thang).

 You see, as per rule number two above, the teeny tiny little mirror that is your diamond will busy itself absorbing all that lovely golden hue from the metal, and as a result that stone will look at least one color grade yellower!
 NOPE.
-We suggest that if you have a diamond that had a D, E or F color grade, avoid yellow gold.
+We suggest that if you have a diamond that has a D, E or F color grade, avoid yellow gold.

-It is also worth keeping in mind that this metal color-sucking tendency of diamonds (that’s the scientific name for it *coughs awkwardly*) is only intensified with a cuts such as emeralds or asschers.
+It is also worth keeping in mind that this metal color-sucking tendency of diamonds (that’s the scientific name for it *coughs awkwardly*) is only intensified with cuts such as emeralds or asschers.
 That’s because these step-cut diamonds draw all their fabulous light and sparkle from the underneath of the stone (i.e. where the damn gold is, people).
 This means that these particular diamond shapes will only reflect even more of the golden hue of yellow gold than a classic round solitaire.